netxph/sb-capstone/docs/data-story.md

 6. Select fields `purchased`, `gender`, `age`, `income`, `membership_year`, `membership_month`, `membership_day`, `generation` and `age_group`.
 7. Dummify `generation` and `age_group`

-After all these are done, we are going to dummify categorical variables and prepare for training.

 ![receive-corr](./receive-corr.png)

 #### Model Training